The Dying Gaul (film): Critical reception

 Peter Travers of Rolling Stone rated the film three out of four stars and commented, "Lucas the director serves Lucas the playwright beautifully, giving the film a seductive gleam that only enhances the shock when he reveals the toxicity underneath.
 The actors could not be better.
 Sarsgaard, Scott and the luminous Clarkson negotiate the film's razor-sharp laughs and bone-deep tragedy with resonant skill.
 Lucas' powerfully haunting film gets under your skin."

+In a 2015 interview, Sarsgaard said The Dying Gaul was his favorite film as a performer.

 Awards and nominations

 Craig Lucas was nominated for the Grand Jury Prize at the Sundance Film Festival.
 The National Board of Review cited the film for Special Recognition For Excellence In Filmmaking.

-DVD release
+Home media

 Sony Pictures Home Entertainment released the film on Region 1 DVD on March 21, 2006.
 It is in anamorphic widescreen format with an audio track and subtitles in English.
 Bonus features include deleted scenes and an alternate ending.